-As a licensed psychologist and marriage counselor in Greenwich, CT and White Plains, NY, I have been providing marriage counseling and couples therapy in Connecticut and New York for over 30 years.
+As a licensed psychologist and marriage counselor in Manhattan, Greenwich, CT and White Plains, NY, I have been providing marriage counseling and couples therapy in Connecticut and New York for over 30 years.

 Committed relationships are the most fundamental form of human connection.
 They provide an important sense of fulfillment, purpose, belonging and security.